SungjaiLee/final-project-SungjaiLee/PROPOSAL.md

 ----Movement might be bit difficult \
 -----Maybe have a simplified a* algorithm, by dividing up the room into big grids\
 -----Make them walk to the door leading to player?

+##Timeline
+###Week 1: Ray Casting and Map Generation
+* Begin exploring Ray-Cast rendering in a single room.
+  * Explore Ray Casting in a Euclidean single regional map
+  * Play around with range and efficiency
+  * Find good number of rays to cast
+  * Play arond with perspective and heights
+  * Figure out

+* Come up with simple map generation.
+  * Use heavily modified linked list for this non-euclidean map
+  * Come up with few prototype rooms and see how to randomly generate and link rooms
+    * Test room generation upon Player entering and ray entering

+###Week 2: Non-Euclidean Ray Casting Render
+*Non Euclidean Rendering
+  * Begin implementing Ray Casting onto the Non-Euclidean Map
+  * Make sure Rays transfer proper data through

+* Game Structure
+  * Add player mobility
+    * Forward and Backward Movement
+    * Rotation (Using left right?)
+(Use arrows?)
+  * Test room transfer

+* Enemy Rendering and Spawning
+  * Allow some room types to come with enemy
+  * Begin looking into enemy motion

+###Week 3: Player Mechanics and Enemy Mobility
+* Add Bullet motion
+  * Allow player to fire bullet which will also be rendered by the rays

+*Fix bugs and such

+###Stretch Goals
+* Textured Walls
+* Enemy and Combat Mechanics may be considered Stretch Goals too